 CHT Foundation grants will range from $1,000 - $10,000.
 While there are no restrictions on grants for capital purposes or general operations, the Foundation prefers to fund project-specific requests.
 Multi-year requests will not be considered.

-Your grant application must be received by end of business on July 1.
-In the case of a holiday or weekend, submissions are due the next business day.
-Applicants are asked to submit the following:
+Your grant application must be received by end of business on July 8.
+Applicants are asked to submit online, via our new application portal, the following:

 The Trustees will contact the applicant if they have any questions or require further information.
 All applicants will be notified in October if they have been awarded a grant from the CHT Foundation.